bcgov/data-publication/pages/metadata_providers_guide.md

 # Audience

-This document is meant for people who want to make metadata and data available through the BC Data Catalogue (BCDC), which is part of the DataBC Program.
+This document is meant for people who want to make metadata and data available through the BC Data Catalogue (BCDC).
 It does not contain any DataBC Program internal operational information.

 For recommendations on how to publish your data, please refer to the [Before you start](pages/before_you_start.md#before-you-start) and the [_Frequently Asked Questions_](pages/faq.md#frequently-asked-questions-faq) pages.